Boulder Climate Commitment

 What’s the plan?

-- Energy: Using energy more wisely and transitioning to clean, renewable and local power to fuel our lives—our households, businesses, and transportation, as well as our digital world;
+- clean, renewable and local power to fuel our lives—our households, businesses, and transportation, as well as our digital world;

-- Resources: Using other natural resources, such as food and water, more wisely and reducing our waste; and
+- food and water, more wisely and reducing our waste; and

-- Ecosystems: Restoring the health of the urban, farming and natural ecosystems that help sustain our community and play a key role in climate stability.
+- ecosystems that help sustain our community and play a key role in climate stability.
 This is likely to include harnessing new technologies that allow for carbon sequestration and other innovative approaches.

 Rising to the climate challenge will require long-term action in all three areas; however, the city’s short-term strategy has focused on the first—energy—as the chief driver of climate change.
 To reduce harmful greenhouse gas (GHG) emissions from energy use, we will: improve building efficiency and performance; expand clean transportation options; and develop renewable, local energy sources created in or closer to Boulder.

 Moving away from burning fossil fuels and toward clean, renewable and local energy is a big deal.
 It's a Boulder Energy Future.
 A total transition will require us to minimize not just coal, but also reduce petroleum and natural gas use.
 That's a big challenge.
 But with our community spending more than $300 million each year on fuel, we stand to save a lot of money in the end.
 Plus, spending those dollars locally on renewable energy technology will create jobs and other benefits, not the least of which is clean air for our children and future generations.
 Now that's local power.